Skip to content

 • Promote the germination and growth of aquatic vegetation in the deeper sections of the wetland to support frogs and freshwater turtles

-Wirra-Lo wetland complex: Red Gum Swamp (fill in winter/ spring, top up as required)
+Wirra-Lo wetlands: Red Gum Swamp (fill in winter/spring, top-ups as required)

 • Inundate established river red gum trees to promote their growth and maintain their condition